broccolijs/broccoli-concat/README.md

 ```
 // - header
 // - ordered content of the files in headerFiles
-// - un-ordered content of files matched by inputFiles, but not in headerFiles or footerFiles
+// - ordered content of files matched by inputFiles, but not in headerFiles or footerFiles
 // - ordered content of the files in footerFiles
 // - footer
 ```